Last Quarter on

-Last Quarter is the lunar phase on .
-Seen from Earth, illuminated fraction of the Moon surface is 50% and getting smaller.
-The 22 days old Moon is in ♐ Sagittarius.
+Last Quarter on .
+The illuminated surface of the moon is 50% and getting smaller.
+The lunar cycle is 22 days old.

 * The exact date and time of this Last Quarter phase is on 9 March 2018 at 11:20 UTC.